Hungary’s government accused of using pandemic for ‘power grab’

 The EU has clashed repeatedly with Mr Orban over his “illiberal” reforms in Hungary, where 167 Covid-19 cases and seven deaths from the virus have been confirmed.

-Government spokesman Laszlo Kovacs described much criticism of the Bill as “biased and irresponsible”.
+Government spokesman Zoltan Kovacs described much criticism of the Bill as “biased and irresponsible”.

 “We’re in a state of emergency,” he said.
 “Lives are at stake.”